gregory-ledenev/java-class-extension/doc/aspects.md

    `Collection` or `Map` results and uses a lambda function to convert values of other type
 * `Aspects.HandleThrowableAdvice` - allows catching all exceptions and return some value instead
 * `Aspects.CircuitBreakerAdvice` - allows adding circuit breaker to some operations
+* `Aspects.DeepCloneIsolationAroundAdvice` - allows deep cloning of objects before and after the operation execution to isolate changes.
+It can be useful during module development to prevent tight coupling and avoid unintended sharing of mutable state.

 Next >> [Expressions](expressions.md)